CraigNock/--Montgolfiere--/README.md

 ---
 ## FEATURES

+Main:

+- Players can <strong>launch</strong> their balloon to ride the real-world wind according to their location.
+Balloon can also be <strong>anchored</strong> at anytime to stop movement.

+- <strong>Elevation</strong> can be changed which will affect speed (higher=faster).
+At lowest elevation option is presented for balloon to be <strong>anchored</strong>.

+- Optional limited <strong>steering</strong> (changes direction by +-45 degrees) is available by deploying a sail.

-Users balloon positions are persistant.
-If unanchored by user, balloon will also continue to fly for up to an hour after app closure.
+- Users balloon positions are <strong>persistant</strong>.
+    - Also if left unanchored by user, their balloon will also continue to fly for up to an hour after app closure.

-Users can chat with other balloons if they are in range.
-(For now, this allowable range is set to global)
+- Users can <strong>chat</strong> with other balloons, however this is <strong>proximity-gated</strong> to a radius around their balloons.
+(For now, this allowable range-radius is set to global)

+- Users can also choose the <strong>render-radius</strong> of other users balloons on their map.
+    - Ranges are Local (chat range), Abroad, and Global (all)
+    - Other user balloons will only be rendered if they have been active in the last half-hour.

+Displays:

-The Background was created from scratch using styled components.
-It changes dynamically to represent both the time-of-day and weather conditions local to your balloon.
+- The <strong>dynamic Background</strong> was created from scratch using styled components.
+It changes to represent both the time-of-day and weather conditions local to your balloon.

+- Up to date <strong>weather conditions</strong> at balloon location are displayed and kept up to date as it travels.

+- <strong>Nearest city</strong> and it's distance to balloon is displayed and kept up to date as it travels.
+    - Additionally: <strong>Nearest city images</strong> are also found and displayed.

-Users can customise their balloon icon, which will be persistant to their profile and visible to other users.
+- Users can customise their <strong>balloon icon</strong>, which will be persistant to their profile and visible to other users.

+- Optional <strong>Lens effect</strong> over map for that authentic viewing port look.

 ---
 ## Key learnings and Goals
-While progress was solid, there were certainly points where I expanded my knowledge:
+While progress was solid during this 2-week build, there were certainly points where I expanded my knowledge:
 - Manipulating normally static mapping frameworks into an interactive gameplay element.
 - Leveraging Firebase Real-Time Database, with no prior experience.
 - Troubleshooting proximity gated chat functionality.

-There are many additional features I would like to add to this game to both increase gameplay, quality of life and performance.
+There are many additional features I would like to eventually add to this game to both increase gameplay, quality of life and performance.
 While the list is expansive here are some shorter term goals:
 - Add items to collect from locations across the globe.
 - Increase sign-in options.
 Expand to Facebook etc logins as well as app only credentials.
-- Increase security on inputs.
 - Add option to disable dynamic background, also off by default for animation reducing global user settings.
 Saving resources for low performance platforms and increasing accessibility for motion vunerable persons.
-- Increase responsiveness, tailor a better user experience on tablet and mobile.
+- Increase responsiveness, tailor a better user experience on mobile.
-I definitely intend to rewrite this app in a mobile friendlier language such as Flutter.

 ---
 ## Contact